madcodemonkey/Azure.Search/README.md

 # Azure Search

 ## Projects List
-- Create and Populate (CreateAndPopulateApp) - This is a console application designed to show how to create and populate Azure Cognitve Search indexes in code.
+- Create and Populate (CreateAndPopulateApp) - This is a console application designed to show how to create and populate Azure Cognitive Search indexes in code.
 It has a menu system that allows you to try different options.
    - Technology: Console Application
       - Note 1: Name = CreateAndPopulateApp.sln
       - Note 2: Show how to programmatically create an index, data source, indexer